GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/architecture.md

 TOC

 # PBMM Landing Zone - Architecture
-This is a work in progress from 20220731.

 ## Purpose
 Create an Infrastructure as Code (IaC) PBMM secure Landing Zone for the Google Cloud Environment.